edsondaniel8-source/Link-AMZAPP/replit.md

 ## Overview

-Link-A Mz is a full-stack travel booking platform designed specifically for the Mozambique market that combines ride-sharing and accommodation services in a unified interface.
-The application allows users to search for transportation options (similar to Uber) and lodging accommodations (similar to Airbnb) through a single platform.
-Built with a React frontend and Express backend, it provides a seamless booking experience with real-time search capabilities, interactive maps, comprehensive booking management, and promotional "Deal of the Day" packages combining rides and stays.
+Link-A Mz is a comprehensive travel booking platform designed specifically for the Mozambique market that combines ride-sharing, accommodation services, and restaurant meal stops in a unified interface.
+The application allows users to search for transportation options (similar to Uber), lodging accommodations (similar to Airbnb), and dining experiences through a single platform.
+Built with a React frontend and Express backend, it provides a seamless booking experience with real-time search capabilities, interactive maps focused on Mozambique territory, comprehensive booking management, promotional "Deal of the Day" packages, pre-booking chat functionality, user rating system, and restaurant meal stop ordering with advance chat capabilities.

 ## User Preferences

 - Preferred communication style: Simple, everyday language
 - Target market: Mozambique with Portuguese as main language
 - Currency: Mozambique Metical (MZN) for all pricing
+- Map restriction: Limited to Mozambique territory only with Portuguese labels
+- Features:
-- Features: "Deal of the Day" promotional offers combining rides and accommodations
+  - "Deal of the Day" promotional offers combining rides and accommodations
+  - Restaurant/meal stops with advance ordering and chat capabilities
+  - Pre-booking chat system between users, drivers, and hosts
+  - Comprehensive user rating system for drivers, hosts, and restaurants
   - Seat selection for rides with available seat display
   - Multi-person booking capability for accommodations

 ## System Architecture